Polirecyliente/SGConocimiento/Programming/Letter_classification.md

 - **D**: Directories that contain documentation for markup languages.

-- **E**: Directories that contain documentation for languages used for scientific, engineering and artistic purposes.
+- **E**: Directories that contain documentation for languages used for scientific, engineering and artistic purposes, or other non classified languages.